xebia-functional/tictactoe/docs/Workshop.md

 ```shell
 INFO [QuorumPeer[...]]: INFO ... - Accepted socket connection from /<IP_Address>:<Port>
 ```

 Congratulations, you've setup your zookeeper cluster.
-Stop following the logs with (<Cmd|Ctrl> C. You can now tear it down with:
+Stop following the logs with (<Cmd|Ctrl> C).
+You can now tear it down with:

 ```bash
 docker-compose down